dr.ir. JEM (Jantiene) Baartman PhD MScAssistant Professor (SLM)

 I use a range of methods, including field investigation, laboratory experiments and numerical modelling.
 I am experienced in the event-based soil erosion model OpenLISEM, the larger-scale PESERA model, as well as in landscape evolution model LAPSUS.

 I have extensive research experience in dryland areas such as the Mediterranean, but also in Ethiopia, Rwanda, Uganda and China.
-Furthermore, I enjoy cooperating with researchers worldwide, as well as discussing my research at international meetings and conferences.
+Furthermore, I enjoy collaborating with researchers worldwide, as well as discussing my research at international meetings and conferences.

 I am leading the Soil Science Cluster Research Line ' Soil - water Interactions' together with Annegret Larsen.